-Held-to-maturity (HTM) portfolios have significantly expanded while available-for-sale portfolios contracted during the second and third quarters.
-Growth in HTM portfolios has been predominately in mortgage-backed securities and municipal investments.
+Held-to-maturity (HTM) portfolios expanded while available-for-sale portfolios contracted for the second straight quarter.
 Institutions are looking to avoid the negative impact of current rate volatility with movement to classify investments as HTM.

-The unrealized loss position in bond portfolios continued to balloon through the third quarter, fueled by the swift escalation in interest rates.
-As a result, equity positions have been negatively impacted with the hit to other comprehensive income.
+The unrealized loss positions in bond portfolios continued to balloon through the third quarter, fueled by the swift escalation in interest rates.
+As a result, capital positions have been negatively impacted with the hit to other comprehensive income.